Fintech trends

 5. (Of) Knowledge: Just like with ZK-SNARKs, the prover must possess the secret information (or witness) to generate a valid proof.
 Without this knowledge, producing a valid proof is not possible.

-So, we’re still trying to bake a pie and want to prove we can bake it perfectly without revealing the secret ingredient.
+So we’re still trying to bake a pie and prove we can bake it perfectly without revealing the secret ingredient.
 In ZK-STARKs, the "recipe" is public knowledge, meaning everyone knows the steps to follow.
 However, only the “cook” knows the secret ingredient, referred to as the witness.
 When the cook follows the recipe correctly and bakes the pie, it proves they know the secret ingredient — without ever revealing what it is.

 Only the “cook” knows the secret ingredient

-ZK-STARKs, as you can see, are transparent.
-They don't need a trusted setup, making them more secure in some cases.
+ZK-STARKs are transparent.
+They don’t need a trusted setup, making them more secure in some cases.
 The focus is on the proof itself, which can be verified publicly without relying on a secret ingredient.
 Both ZK-SNARKs and ZK-STARKs are powerful tools for privacy and scalability in blockchain.
 The choice between them depends on the specific requirements of the application.

-Examples of Zero Knowledge Proof Protocols
+Zero Knowledge Proof Protocols

 ZCash: